Kapsyloffer/RUSTBU/README.md

 - [x] Change active player if both the passive and aggressive move are OK.
 - [x] Unit test movement rules.
 - [x] Handle websocket connection.
-- [ ] Verify which player is making a move.
+- [x] Verify which player is making a move.
 Black should not move white rocks.
 - [x] Generate link on new game, and redirect.
 - [ ] Proper use of websockets.
 - [x] Update state for both players on board change.
 (TODO: Do properly...)
 - [ ] Unit test websocket gameplay.
 - [x] Joining a game; lobby owner is black, next person to join is white.
 - [x] If a game is full you're spectator. (ish)
+- [x] Prevent the first move from being on the opponent's homeboard.
 - [ ] No moves can be made until the game has started.
 - [ ] End the game when we have a winner.